BLuckoo/MechaCar_Statistical_Analysis/README.md

 <img width="953" src="https://user-images.githubusercontent.com/82583576/127786116-387d1745-1cbb-49a2-86de-f2027e22df38.png">
 </p>

-#### The Data Analysis team looks forward to keep working with the Production teams on the analysis of more data that will help improve the MechaCar prototypes and help commercialise it!
+#### The Data Analysis team looks forward to continue working with the Production teams on the analysis of additional data.
+This will help to improve the MechaCar prototypes to a successful commercialisation!